SCIInstitute/ShapeWorks/docs/users/papers.md

 **If you would like to have your publication listed here: e-mail us!**

 <p align="justify">
-The following selected papers give background on the methods used in ShapeWorks and a sample of the areas ShapeWorks has been applied:
+The following selected papers give background on the methods used in ShapeWorks, and a sample of the areas ShapeWorks has been applied:
 </p>

 <p align="justify">